frederic-perez/AmE-dictionary/data/dictionary.md

 __cord blood__
 __cord__ _n_ :camera:
 __cordite__ _n_
+__cordon sanitaire__ __1__ A barrier designed to prevent a disease or other undesirable condition from spreading. __2__ A chain of buffer states organized around a ideologically dangerous or potentially hostile nation.
 __cordon__ _n_ :two::hammer: _A wide cordon of police._
 __cordonef off__ _v_ _The police had cordonex off the site of the bombing._
 __corduroy pants__